 PSE has developed and maintained the electric system on Bainbridge Island since the early 20th century.
 As the Bainbridge population increased, so did the demand for power.
 We expand our electric system to meet demand and support energy efficiency investments on the Island.
-The Island’s population has increased from just over 4,000 residents in 1950, to nearly 25,000 residents in 2019.
+The Island’s population has increased from just over 4,000 residents in 1950, to nearly 25,000 residents as of 2022.
 As population continues to grow, investments in infrastructure, reliability and energy efficiency will be needed to provide safe, reliable, efficient power into the future.

 How power gets to you